The Zignal Tech Labs Report: An Antitrust Event

 Not every story that’s important to your brand is going to come with an in-your-face headline.
-Sometimes it takes sharp media intelligence resources to uncover key stories before they disappear.
+Sometimes it takes sharp narrative intelligence resources to uncover key stories before they disappear.

-Media intelligence is an essential component of your ability to do this.
+Narrative intelligence is an essential component of your ability to do this.
 The Facebook antitrust story was huge – even casual consumers of news would have had a hard time missing it – but not every story that’s important to your brand is going to come with an in-your-face headline.
-Sometimes it takes sharp media intelligence resources to uncover key stories before they disappear.
+Sometimes it takes sharp narrative intelligence resources to uncover key stories before they disappear.